AbayKapatia/JS_Notes/Objects.md

 `alert("text" in user); //true, user.text exist even though it is declared as undefined`
 6. Ordered like an object:
 	- “ordered in a special fashion” integer properties are sorted, others appear in creation order.
-	- As an example, let’s consider an object with the phone codes:
+	- As an example, let’s consider an object with the phone codes: <br>
 	`let codes = {
   "49": "Germany",
   "41": "Switzerland",